-Remind students where and hen they can submit work for online assessments and access their marks and feedback.
-Remind students which type of assignment they can expect to be using in your course.
+Remind students where and when they can submit work for online assessments and access their marks and feedback, and which type of assignment they can expect to be using in your course.

 - Blackboard help for students – Getting started articles.

 - Downloading files in accessible alternative formats (using Ally).

 - Student DTS Guide – includes how to get Office 365 and set up Multifactor Authentication to log in.

 If you have a Blackboard or Turnitin query, or need to contact the TEL team, please log a ticket on the IT Self Service Portal or email firstname.lastname@example.org with full details.
 This will ensure your query is addressed by an appropriate person as promptly as possible.